All Episodes

 So I know I'm drinking volcanic stuff.

-So I bought some tests and I said, Well, since I'm not in this InfoWars contest, I'll make an ad.
+So I bought some tests and I said, well, since I'm not in this InfoWars contest, I'll make an ad.

-So I um tested the water.
+So I tested the water.

 And then after I tested it after, it was like 99.9% pure.

-So I was like, sweet, made a video, submitted that, and that got me a call from Rob Dew.
+Made a video, submitted that, and that got me a call from Rob Dew.

 Once I submitted that ad, Rob Dew called me and said, because he needed permission to run the ad.